johnha881/AWS-Projects/EventBridge-InProgress/README.md

         "location": "us-east"
      }
    ```
-3. Head back to SQS page and select "my-sqs-queue"
+3. Head back to SQS page and select "my-sqs-queue".
 4. Expand the "more" button and you will see that one message is available.

 ![20](https://github.com/user-attachments/assets/e348ca51-21bb-4a6d-9e65-6cee0cd3dfc4)